mergecal/icalendar-anonymizer/docs/installation.rst

 If you encounter installation issues:

-- Check the `Issue Tracker <https://github.com/mergecal/icalendar-anonymizer/issues>`_
+- Check the `Issue Tracker <https://github.com/mergecal/icalendar-anonymizer/issues>`_ for existing issues.
-- Open a new issue if there isn't an existing one
+- If there isn't an existing issue, then open a new one.